-UN warns of threat to food security after Russia limits Ukraine grain shipments
+UN warns of new threat to global food security after Russia limits Ukraine grain shipments

 He urged everyone to pressure Russia to unblock food supplies saying, “Obviously the less food is supplied to these countries, to these regions, the higher the food prices are, the more people in these countries lose from their family budgets.”

-The U.N.’s Dujarric noted that in May only three ships departed from the port of Yuzhny.
+Dujarric noted that in May only three ships departed from the port of Yuzhny.

 He said that since May 24 the number of teams inspecting ships has been reduced from three to two.
 This, along with the slowdown in registering ships, is creating a serious situation.